Television comedy: Stand-up

-Gameshow
+Game show

-Some gameshows may give the guests a chance to perform stand up comedy to win a round.
-Examples of this genre in the UK include Have I Got News For You, 8 Out of 10 Cats, Mock the Week, and Never Mind the Buzzcocks.
-In the USA this is a less common genre, Oblivious being one of the few examples.
+Some game shows may give the guests a chance to perform stand-up comedy to win a round.
+Examples of this genre in the UK include Have I Got News for You, 8 Out of 10 Cats, Mock the Week, and Never Mind the Buzzcocks.
+In the United States, this is a less common genre, Oblivious being one of the few examples.
 In Japan and South Korea, these comedy gameshows, often with subtitles and word bubbles, are extremely popular.